Structure in Deep Reinforcement Learning: A Survey and Open Problems: Open Problems in Structured Reinforcement Learning

-\begin{mybox} \textbf{Foundation Model Patterns} \begin{itemize} \item Use Factored or Relational abstractions on the pre-trained foundation model for state abstractions to manage high-dimensional state spaces and, thus, reduce data dependency. \item Condition the policy on additional task-specific information, such as goal information, representation of specific fine-tuning instructions, or control priors to improve scalability. \item Regularize the fine-tuning process to prevent catastrophic forgetting of useful features learned during pre-training. \item Maintain a warehouse of fine-tuned policies and value functions to help reuse previously learned skills and adapt them to new tasks, improving learning efficiency and generalization. \item Incorporate a curriculum of increasingly complex fine-tuning environments based on the agent's performance to help the agent gradually adapt the foundation model's knowledge to the specific RL task. \item Use explicit architectures that fine-tune different RL problem aspects, such as perception, policy learning, and value estimation. \end{itemize} \end{mybox}
+\begin{mybox} \textbf{Research Area 3: Structure and Foundation Models for RL} \begin{itemize} \item Use foundation models to discover decompositions in problems that can be subsequently used for fine-tuning and adaptation. \item Use Factored or Relational abstractions on the pre-trained foundation model for state abstractions to manage high-dimensional state spaces and, thus, reduce data dependency. \item Condition the policy on additional task-specific information, such as goal information, representation of specific fine-tuning instructions, or control priors to improve scalability. \item Regularize the fine-tuning process to prevent catastrophic forgetting of useful features learned during pre-training. \item Maintain a portfolio of fine-tuned policies and value functions to help reuse previously learned skills and adapt them to new tasks, improving learning efficiency and generalization. \item Incorporate a curriculum of increasingly complex fine-tuning environments based on the agent's performance to help the agent gradually adapt the foundation model's knowledge to the specific RL task. \item Use explicit architectures that fine-tune different RL problem aspects, such as perception, policy learning, and value estimation. \end{itemize} \end{mybox}

-\subsection{Partial observability and Big Worlds}
+\subsection{Partial Observability and Big Worlds}

 In many real-world situations, the Markov property might not fully capture the dynamics of the environment~\shortcite{whitehead-ai95a,cheung-icml20a}.
 This can happen in cases where the environment's state or the rewards depend on more than just the most recent state and action or if the agent cannot fully observe the state of the environment at each time step.
-In such situations, methods need to deal with non-Markovian dynamics and partial observability.
+In such situations, methods must deal with non-Markovian dynamics and partial observability.